DarianNwankwo/Mean-Field-Bayesian-Optimization/README.md

-# Differentiating Policies for Non-Myopic Bayesian Optimization
+# Bayesian Optimization with a Mean Field